GENERAL GUIDE TO TRAVEL VISAS FOR AUSTRALIAN-PASSPORT HOLDERS

 Travel visas can be confusing.
 Here is a simple rundown on what to expect…

 You will receive in your passport an ink stamp or a sticker as you enter and leave each country you visit.
-Some visas are small, others fill a whole page, and they can change without notice.
+Some visas are small, others fill a whole page, and these stamps and their requirements can change without notice.
 They usually stamp the actual entry-visa on departure but if you re-enter, you may need another full page.
 We advise that you allocate 2 pages per country, including Australia.
 Australia will give you ink stamps in and out too, possibly using previously Aust-stamped pages.
 Do check your blank-page count carefully since some specific pages are not allowed to be stamped.

 As a conservative guide, passports need to be valid for 6 months AFTER the intended date of departure from many countries.
 Please consult us for advice if your passport is almost full – some countries’ passport validity-requirements differ, and may affect the determination of the latest validity date required.

-The recent trend is for countries to create an online visa application process which must be completed with a processing fee.
+The recent trend is for countries to create an online visa application process which must be completed, with a processing fee.
 Approved online applications are like permission slips – on arrival into the country you produce your confirmation receipt and they will stamp your passport as you arrive into the country.
 It is not a guarantee but we haven’t heard of any knock-backs yet.
-This procedure is standard for Kenya, Uganda, India and Sri Lanka.
+This procedure is standard for Kenya, Uganda, India and Sri Lanka, and, most recently, Tanzania.
 Check below for direct links to these online applications.

 Quick guide: for visa info, complete this form and organise your own visa/visas, or call us and we can organise it/them for you.
 Please note this form does not offer the online-application facility but still relies on collection of passport and manual visa entry.